Schedule 3 Balance Sheet Format

 General Instructions For Preparation of Schedule III Balance Sheet

-The disclosure requirements specified in this Schedule III balance sheet are in addition to and not in substitution for the disclosure requirements outlined in the Accounting Standards prescribed under the Companies Act, 2013.
-The statements shall make additional disclosures specified in the Accounting Standards in the notes to accounts or supplementary statements.
-However, these disclosures are not required to be disclosed on the face of the Financial Statements.
+Disclosure requirements outlined in this Schedule III balance sheet are supplementary to those prescribed in Accounting Standards under the Companies Act, 2013.
+Additional disclosures specified in Accounting Standards must be included in the notes to accounts or supplementary statements, not on the face of the Financial Statements.

-The figures appearing in the Financial Statements may be rounded off Depending on the Company’s turnover.
-If the turnover is less than 100 crore rupees, you can round it off to the nearest hundreds, thousands, lakhs, millions, or decimals.
-If the turnover is more than 100 crore rupees, then rounding off to the nearest lakhs, millions or crores, or decimals are allowed.
+Financial Statement figures may be rounded off based on turnover.
+For turnovers less than 100 crore rupees, rounding can be done to hundreds, thousands, lakhs, millions, or decimals.
+Turnovers exceeding 100 crore rupees can be rounded to lakhs, millions, crores, or decimals.

-After incorporation, the first Financial Statements presented to the Company must also include corresponding amounts (comparatives) for all items, including notes shown in the Financial Statements, for the immediately preceding reporting period.
+The first Financial Statements post-incorporation must include comparative amounts for all items, including notes, from the immediately preceding reporting period.

 Difference Between Schedule III and Schedule VI Balance Sheet Format